Table Tennis FAQ

 • Can read the opponent’s game and adapt instantly, making strategic adjustments mid-match.

-• New skills unlocked: powerful backhand loop away from table, snake shot, chop block
+• New skills unlocked: powerful backhand loop away from table, chop block, strawbery flick, snake shot.

 Gameplay:

-• Dominates most rallies with exceptional precision and speed.
+• Dominates most rallies with exceptional precision, power, and speed.

 • Utilizes a variety of spins and strategies to outsmart opponents.